 Current coronavirus recommendations and restrictions in place for the Länsi-Pohja Hospital District

-The coronavirus situation in the Länsi-Pohja area is in the acceleration phase.
+The coronavirus situation in the Länsi-Pohja area is currently in the baseline phase.

 Remote working and remote meetings are recommended whenever possible in light of the nature of the work tasks in question and are possible according to the employer’s own policies.

 It is recommended that you use the face mask in all situations where adequate safe distancing cannot be guaranteed.
 In particular, people belonging to risk groups should remember to use a face mask.
 The surgical face mask covering the nose and mouth is recommended for health care personnel working with patients, if adequate social distancing cannot be followed.
 This recommendation also applies to patients, relatives, visitors, and students.
 The recommendation for the use of mouth and nose masks by staff and visitors of 24-hour social welfare service units has already been put in force and will continue as before.
 The use of face masks is also recommended for secondary school pupils and parents in schools and during recreational activities.

 Restrictions of visits to social and health care units and similar establishments.
 Visits must always be agreed with the social and health care unit in question.
 Visitors must be asymptomatic and only 1–2 visitors can be accepted at a time.
 Face masks must always be used during these visits by all attending.
 Hand hygiene and safe distancing recommendations must also be observed.
 These operational units are responsible for the safe planning and implementation of visits.
 If necessary, you can seek advice and support for these matters from the hygiene nurses of the Infection Control Unit of the Länsi-Pohja Central Hospital.